Hamilton County, Illinois

 Hamilton County is a county located in the U.S. state of Illinois.
-At the 2020 census, its population was 7,993.
+As of the 2020 census, its population was 7,993.
 Its county seat is McLeansboro.
-It is located in the southern portion of the state known locally as "Little Egypt".
+It is located in the southern portion of the state, known locally as "Little Egypt".

 History

 Hamilton County was formed out of White County in 1821.
 It is named for Alexander Hamilton, Revolutionary War hero and the first United States Secretary of the Treasury.